Union, Nebraska: History

-Union was laid out in 1890 at a railroad junction.
+Union was laid out in 1890, when the Missouri Pacific began building a second line north toward Omaha.
 Sources differ whether the town was named for patriotic reasons after the federal union, or from its location at the railroad junction, a "union" of rails.
+The Cass County commissioners approved the village's organization under a board of five trustees in 1892.